MichaelAquilina/Some-2D-RPG/TASKS.md

 - [] - Fix bug in Animation class related to 'IsFinshed()'.
 Make IGameDrawable classes expose some form of GetCurrentState() enumeration.
 - [] - Develop an animation creator/editor so that it doesnt have to be manually specified.
 Probably best to create this in a seperate repository.
 Either use QT in order to learn it or some form of WPF.
 - [] - (Bug) Entities at certain zoom levels show pixels from outside their source frame (example Bat and Tree2)
-- [] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
+- [IP] - Add some new monsters to the map, maybe something that walks - in which case start implemeting A* algorithm.
 Check repository used by behindcurtain.
+- [Done] - Loading of Items from storage.
+JSON is probably the nicest format in this case, but XML should also be considered.
 - [Done] - LoadAnimationXML should be moved to the DrawableSet class and changed to something like LoadDrawableSetXML().
 - [Done] - Improve HashList DrawDebugInfo drawing code in terms of performance (currently very ineffecient).
 - [Done] - Add DrawCenteredString method to SpriteBatchExtensions.